shameekbiswas/gkquizwebtemplate/README.md

-# gkquizwebtemplate
-This is a template for "GK Quiz Website" by Shameek Biswas
+This is a template for "GK Quiz Website" by Shameek Biswas!

+More files will be added soon!

+Thank you